boostorg/redis/README.md

 Before we start it is important to mentioning some of the things redis-plus-plus does not support

-* RESP3.
-Without RESP3 is impossible to support some important Redis features like client side caching, among other things.
+* The latest version of the communication protocol RESP3.
+Without it it is impossible to support some important Redis features like client side caching, among other things.
 * Coroutines.
 * Reading responses directly in user data structures to avoid creating temporaries.
 * Proper error handling with support for error-code.